spiritedmedia/systems/web-servers/spiritedmedia.com/updating-ami-for-spiritedmedia-com.md

 ## SSH into the Maintence Box

  - While the EC2 instance is booting up, copy the public IPv4 IP address.
  - Edit your `hosts` file so our domain names point to the new instance instead of the load balancer.
-[Gas Mask](https://github.com/2ndalpha/gasmask) is handy for this.

  ```
  xxx.xxx.xxx.xxx    spiritedmedia.com billypenn.com www.billypenn.com billypenn.spiritedmedia.com theincline.com www.theincline.com theincline.spiritedmedia.com